levisrabah/Internal-attachment---Database-Systems/README.md

-1. Internal attachment : Database Systems
+## Database Systems

+This assignment involves practical tasks using the MySQL command-line interface to demonstrate understanding of core database concepts.
+The tasks include creating and managing databases, identifying entities and relationships for a medical center system, designing tables, adding primary keys, enforcing relationships, populating tables with data, and running SQL commands for updating, deleting, and querying relational data.
+All steps are supported with screenshots as required.

-2. A command showing all databases on the system.
+1. A command showing all databases on the system.
 ![alt text](<Command showing all databases on the system.png>)

-3. Create a database and give it your name.
+1. Create a database and give it your name.

 ![alt text](<create database.png>)